advaitvd/Lexical-analyser--scanner-/README.md

 - The main focus of this project is on the first phase in which the scanner scans the source program, performs a lexical analysis and generates tokens to be used in further stages.
-- The Scanner begins the analysis of the source program by readin the input text character by character and grouping individual characters into tokens such as
+- The Scanner begins the analysis of the source program by reading the input text character by character and grouping individual characters into tokens such as
   - identifiers
   - literal values
   - reserved keywords
   - operators, etc.
-- It puts the program into a compact and unifrom format (a stream of tokens)
+- It puts the program into a compact and uniform format (a stream of tokens)
 - It eliminates redundant information such as comments.
 - The output token is of the form
   <token-name, attribute-value>